 2.10 Electronic Location: NHSA may collect and store information about a member’s location if a member enables his/her computer or mobile device to send NHSA location information.
 Members are able to change the settings on their computer or mobile device to prevent it from providing NHSA with such information.
 The information is used as a mechanism for the protection of the integrity of the NHSA’s electronic communications and for NHSA electronic evaluations for the dedicates status courses it presents.

 2.11 The Personal Information collected and stored by NHSA thus complies with the stipulations of Sections 10 and 13 of the PoPI Act (2013).
+Only the minimum of a member's personal detail are retained on our system when a member resigns from the Association to enable us to answer questions SAPS might have regarding such a member.

 2.12 The above stated Personal Information of members, which is collected and stored by NHSA, is also in many instances, clearly not new information pertaining to an individual who has been using web-based services for a while, as such member’s Personal Information could already have been captured in one or other manner by a number of other Service Providers with which the specific member interacts with on the internet.